-Listed below are 4 strategies for deworming horses depending on your situation.
-If you are ever in doubt that your worming protocol is not working or if you have many horses living together, the first step is to consult with Slate Creek Animal Hospital (530)622-9195 to perform a fecal examination.
-For more details on internal parasites, check out the October 2007 issue of the UC Davis Horse Report:
+Listed below are 4 strategies for deworming horses depending on their age and stabling environment.
+If you are concerned your worming protocol is not working or if you have many horses living together, the first step is to consult with Dr. Lee or Dr. Vos at (530) 622-9195 to perform a fecal examination.

 1. Adult Horse Paste Deworming 8 week protocol: This schedule is recommended for horses living in the Sierra Foothills and grazing irrigated pasture.